-I mentioned a few posts back that I am on vacation.
+Are you on vacation yet?
 The funny thing about vacations is that when on holiday from the world, and from the pressures of time, it’s quite easy to see all manner of things through rose colored glasses.
 In fact, I would go so far as to say that everything is better when one is on vacation, be it food, music, company, or conversation.
 Have you noticed this too?
 The phenomenon is what leads me to believe vacations are a foretaste of eternal life in heaven.

-Before I get back to mine, I’ll share some verse by that jovial fellow with the big waistline, and an even bigger brain.
+On this Solemnity of the Most Sacred Heart of Jesus, I’ll share some verses by that jovial fellow with the big waistline, and an even bigger brain.
 Or perhaps it’s not his brain that is so big, but instead, it’s his heart.
 Yes, I believe G.K.
 Chesterton’s large heart is the cause of my feelings of kinship with him.
 For the heart, and not the mind, is the seat of all truth.
 For the heart is where truth resides.
 It is the home of the soul, built upon the foundation of faith, and not upon sight.

 Not that the mind isn’t important.
 Perish such a thought, for the Catholic Church exalts the mind, just not at the expense of the heart.
 Search the world over and I daresay you will never find a parish church named for the “Immaculate Mind of Mary,” or for the “Sacred Mind of Jesus” though untold thousands are named for Our Lady’s Immaculate Heart, and Our Lord’s sacred one.